paulocsanz/voluntary-servitude/README.md

 - Currently only implements a thread-safe appendable list with a lock-free iterator

+FFI implementation available, C examples are in **./examples** folder

+  *FFI docs are in 'ffi' module documentation*

+Logging is available behind the 'logs' feature

+  *Use RUST_LOG env var to config the level (trace, debug, info)*

+  Example:

+    RUST_LOG=trace cargo test --features "logs"

 **This is production ready, but not currently used, so it's not in the package manager, if you need this, just ask and I will upload it**

+## Api Docs

+Since it's not in the package manager you have to generate it, run:

+    cargo docs --open

 ## Macros